-Born in Lakeland, Florida, and discovered by Rudy Vallee, Frances Langford made her film debut in 1935 in the movie Every Night at Eight, which was notable by establishing her signature song, “I'm in the Mood for Love.”
-She eventually starred in 28 films and became famous for appearing in Bob Hope's USO Tours to entertain American troops overseas during World War II and the wars in Korea and Vietnam.
+Born in Lakeland, Florida, and discovered by Rudy Vallee, Frances Langford made her film debut in 1935 in the movie Every Night at Eight, which introduced her signature song, I'm in the Mood for Love.
+She eventually starred in twenty-eight films and became famous for appearing in Bob Hope's USO Tours to entertain American troops overseas during World War II, and during the wars in Korea and Vietnam.

-In addition, eight different tabletop designs are used to tell the star's story and pay tribute to her tireless philanthropy in Martin County and across the globe.
+Personal artifacts from the Elliott's Langford collection, including a postcard from Ronald Reagan accepting honorary admission into the Frances Langford Fan Club, original artwork, movie lobby cards, awards, and Polynesian artifacts from the original Outrigger Restaurant décor are featured in the exhibit.
+Additionally, eight different tabletop designs are used to tell the star's story and pay tribute to her tireless philanthropy in Martin County and across the globe.